+Creepy-crawly, yeeny-yawny,

-Creepy-crawly, yeeny-yawny, Like two sleepy snails, Let each tread a drowsy head Near our lazy tails.
+Like two sleepy snails,

+Let each tread a drowsy head

+Near our lazy tails.

-Ned, good-night, boy.-Fred, good-night, boy.- Both began to snore; Then this grawled out, then that drawled out
+Ned, good-night, boy.-Fred, good-night, boy.- Both began to snore;

+When this everyled out then that drawled out

 Then this crawled out, then that drawled out, Dawdling as before.